gwhs/2026-Rebuilt/README.md

 # Rebuilt

-this is the frc5507 repo for the 2026 FRC game "rebuilt"
+this is the frc5507 repo for the 2026 FRC game *rebuilt*